 As suppliers and consumers of Oak timber, it is our responsibility to be aware of the environmental implications of timber production.
 Therefore, we actively ensure our own practices contribute to sustainability in Oak Forestry.

 Timber production is part of a multi-billion pound industry that has a vast influence on the lives of people and animals all over the globe.
-Understanding the impact that logging and timber production has on natural assets is crucial.
+Understanding the impact that logging and timber production is crucial.
 However, having complete transparency about the origins of timber can be challenging.

-The age of burning through our planet’s resources without a care for the future is behind us, and now we ignite a fire in our ambition to make choices with a smart conscience to improve the subsequent years.
+The age of burning through our planet’s resources without a care for the future is behind us.
+So now we ignite a fire in our ambition to make choices with a smart conscience to improve the subsequent years.

 In a world without trees, life will fail and this begs the following question..
 How do we all support our forests and still benefit from the raw materials they offer?

 At Hardwoods Group, we use sustainable European Oak from well-managed sources.
 We are aware that it is our responsibility as a timber supplier to protect the beautiful world around us and the trees that give us life.

-European Oak is a remarkably strong and durable wood that grows throughout France, Germany, Croatia, Poland and many more countries and is one of the most dominant species on the planet.
+European Oak is a remarkably strong and durable wood that grows throughout France, Germany, Croatia, and Poland.
+It is one of the most dominant species on the planet.

-At Hardwoods Group, we wear the proof of our environmental awareness on our sleeves and proudly boast that we source our Oak from certificated operations and managed European forests.
+We wear the proof on our sleeves and proudly announce that we source our Oak from certificated operations and managed European forests.

 Anyone working with wood on a commercial scale will probably recognise the FSC ‘tick tree’ logo.
 The FSC is an independent not-for-profit organisation that promotes responsible management of the world’s forests.

-Their certification system provides internationally recognised standard-setting and trademark assurance to anyone, business or individual, who is interested in supporting responsible forestry.
+Their certification system provides internationally recognised standard-setting and trademark assurance to anyone who is interested in supporting responsible forestry.

 There are ten principles that any forest operation must obey before they can receive FSC forest management certification.
 These principles encompass some of the following:

 - Replanting and harvesting in an environmentally responsible manner